memotux/nuxt-quasar/README.md

 - Nuxt SSR for Quasar components.
 - Quasar components that are auto imported by Nuxt.
+- Quasar directives.
 - Quasar composables that are auto imported by Nuxt.
-- Quasar optional plugins, opt-in imported.
+- Quasar plugins, opt-in imported.
 - Quasar variables on SFC styles and SASS/SCSS files.
-- Some Quasar utils that are auto imported by Nuxt.
+- Quasar utils that are auto imported by Nuxt.
 - Nuxt modern and universal, develop and production Nitro server (with API and Middlewares).
 - Nuxt SSG static site generate.